What Is Conda? Python Environment and Package Management

 conda create --name myenv python=3.9 scipy=1.7.3 pandas=1.3.5

-Activating Environments and Installing Requirements
+Activating a Conda Environment and Installing Packages

-# Activate
+# Activate the environment

 conda activate tensorflow_m1